 I’m a portrait artist, and, while that title can be a little misleading since I don’t make traditional realist portraits, it gives my work a useful context.
 Immediately, viewers can envision themselves as subjects and, hopefully, get excited about how my work breaks from the stereotypes that surround my chosen genre.

-Once you know who you are and what you do, it’s possible to diversify your products to attract and re-attract patrons.
-The theme or brand of your work is crucial for building an audience and client base: if people are going to talk about your work, they need to be able to know how to do so.
-But it’s only after you’ve established this definition of your work that things get interesting, both in your business and in aesthetic practice.
+Once you know what you do, it’s possible to diversify your products to attract and re-attract patrons.
+The theme (or brand) of your work is crucial for building an audience and client base: if people are going to talk about your work, they need to be able to know how to do so.
+And it’s only after you’ve established this definition of your work that things get interesting, both in your business and in aesthetic practice.

-In a very basic sense, I paint portraits.
-That’s my simplified definition as an artist.
+In a very basic sense, that’s my definition as an artist.
 But within that box, I do portraits of individuals for commission and I create portraits in conceptual series, like this one about what it means to be woman.
 I make simple portraits as well as allegorical portraits like the ones in this collection in which the subjects’ liknesses are combined with attributes of historical or mythological characters.
 I paint portraits with background elements like these two, miniature portraits like this one, and portraits on canvas bags, like the one shown above.

 My various offerings don’t necessarily mean that I’m selling lots of different kinds of work.
 The majority of my income still comes from individuals commissioning simple portraits that are on average 3 x 2 feet just as it has from the beginning of my career in 2003.
 Still, each time I diversify my products, I give myself new opportunities for promotion as well as new possibilities for connection with different kinds of viewers and clients, all within the context of my brand.